-Reading is at the forefront of our curriculum and at the heart of everything we do at Northcote.
-From Early Years Foundation Stage to Year 6, we provide our children with daily opportunities to develop their word recognition, comprehension skills and, above all, their love for reading through our high quality Phonics, Guided Reading, Home Reading and English provision.
+Reading is at the heart of everything we do here at Northcote.
+Books are central to all of our learning and you will find these in lots of areas around our school.
+We provide our children with daily opportunities to develop their word recognition and understanding, comprehension skills and, above all, their love for reading through our high quality Phonics, Shared Reading, Home Reading and English provision.
 We encourage our pupils to develop their knowledge of a broad variety of genres using high-quality texts as well as developing their own through use of story mapping, ‘role on the wall’ and performance.

 We use Letters and Sounds to teach Phonics at Northcote Primary School.
 We supplement it with the Jolly Phonics scheme.
 For Further information please look at the English Policy.

 Support for parents at home – Some useful resources to help your child with phonics at home.